 Time constraints

-We will elaborate on each of these, connect the concepts to Requirements Management, especially requirements elicitation, and illustrate how these conditions of the human condition impose limitations to the fundamental ideas of Requirements Management.
+We will elaborate on each of these, connect the concepts to Requirements Management, especially requirements elicitation, and illustrate how these conditions of the human condition impose limitations on the fundamental ideas of Requirements Management.

 6.3.1.1 Cognitive limitations

-Cognitive limitations refer to the incapacity of humans to optimally digest all information that might be relevant in a given moment.
-In other words, stakeholders cannot evaluate all accessible variables when asked for their opinion on a certain function of a system (Simon, 1990).
+Cognitive limitations refer to the incapacity of humans to optimally digest all information that might be relevant at a given moment.
+In other words, stakeholders cannot evaluate all accessible variables when asked for their opinion about a certain function of a system (Simon, 1990).

-When a maintenance professional is asked for their preference for their role in a maintenance process of a system, they may opt for the solution that sounds best to them in the very moment.
-Based on rational choice thinking it is assumed, they have complete information on all variables that may be important in this decision.
-How well is their role in the new maintenance process matching their role in the maintenance of other systems?
+When a maintenance professional is asked for his or her role preference in a maintenance process of a system, he or she may opt for the solution that sounds best at the moment.
+Based on rational choice thinking, it is assumed that the individual has complete information on all variables that may be important in this decision.
+How well does the role in the new maintenance process match the role in the maintenance of other systems?
 How manageable are the new geographic distances?
-Does the new process allow for the same flexibility, that they have become accustomed to in the old process?
+Does the new process allow for the same flexibility that the maintenance professional has become accustomed to in the old process?

-As the example demonstrates, there are several questions that must be addressed in order to make an accurate conclusion.
+As the example demonstrates, there are several questions that must be addressed to make an accurate conclusion.
 Yet, the majority of questions relevant to an assessment of the respective requirement will not even be examined, while some will just become too difficult to comprehensively answer on the spot.

-Requirements Management tends to significantly simplify the elicitation process to a degree, that can do more harm than good.
-Even though, complexity in the presence of an insurmountable number of available options necessitates a higher degree of processing, Requirements Management creates the illusion of simplicity.
-Admittedly, this is one of the essential functions of Requirements Management – but the point remains: Requirements are rarely the product of a fully rational cognitive process.
+Requirements Management tends to oversimplify the elicitation process, to an extent that may do more harm than good.
+Even though complexity in the presence of an insurmountable number of available options necessitates a higher degree of processing, Requirements Management creates the illusion of simplicity.
+Admittedly, this is one of the essential functions of Requirements Management - but the point remains: requirements are rarely the product of a fully rational cognitive process.

 6.3.1.2 Imperfect information

-The stakeholders’ lack of complete information is only contributing to the problem of cognitive limitations.
-For example, a machine operator is unlikely to distinguish between to kinds of processors, that run the operating system of a machine – and not many operators are going to devote hours to understanding what it is and how it impacts their machine’s performance.
+The stakeholders’ lack of complete information only contributes to the problem of cognitive limitations.
+For example, a machine operator is unlikely to distinguish between two kinds of processors that run the operating system of a machine, and not many operators are going to devote hours to understanding what it is and how it impacts their machine’s performance.

 Additionally, there is important information that stakeholders do not necessarily know.
-We addressed this issue earlier when stressing the importance of requirements managers to explain details.
+We addressed this issue earlier when stressing the importance of requirements managers explaining details.
 The same condition, however, applies to them, as well.
-They may be aware of price, performance and reliability of both processors, but they may not know, that a crucial application is not supported by the technology.
+They may be aware of the price, performance, and reliability of both processors, but they may not know that a crucial application is not supported by the technology.

 6.3.1.3 Time constraints

-The requirements elicitation process is often constrained by time set by the PMO.
-Additionally, management choices must be taken with limited information and time.
-For instance, an online shop may have the choice between two locations for a new logistics facility in the hope to reduce their delivery times.
+The requirements elicitation process is often constrained by the time set by the PMO.
+Additionally, management choices must be made with limited information and time.
+For instance, an online shop may have the choice between two locations for a new logistics facility in the hope of reducing their delivery times.
 At the same time, the shop may lose more customers the longer it takes to make a decision.

-Time constraints limit stakeholder’s capacities to evaluate and assess a situation and make the best possible choice.
-Even for requirements, that are unaffected by their cognitive limitations, time constraints impede their capacity to digest new information that are necessary for an informed assessment of a given requirement.
+Time constraints limit stakeholders’ capacities to evaluate and assess a situation and make the best possible choice.
+Even for requirements that are unaffected by their cognitive limitations, time constraints impede their capacity to digest new information that is necessary for an informed assessment of a given requirement.

 In summary, when stakeholders are pressured by deadlines, they tend to make suboptimal judgments.

-6.3.1.4 What it means for requirements management
+6.3.1.4 What this means for Requirements Management